Aashis6/Interview-Questions/Terraform/tf_interview.md

 ```

 In this example, the `example_output` will be assigned the value of `var.my_data["key3"]` if the key exists in the map `var.my_data`, otherwise it will be assigned null.
 This helps to handle situations where the requested key may not exist in the map.

+# Question 16

+What is terraform private module registry?

+1. **Self-hosted Git Repository**: Set up a private Git repository (e.g., using GitLab, Bitbucket, or GitHub Enterprise) to store your Terraform modules.
+You can then use the Git URLs of your modules in your Terraform configurations.

+2. **Terraform Registry with Private Module Registry**: Use the Terraform Registry to host your private modules.
+Terraform Cloud offers a private module registry feature that allows you to publish and manage private modules within your organization.
+This feature is available with Terraform Cloud's paid plans.

+3. **Artifact Repository**: Store your Terraform modules as artifacts in a package manager or artifact repository such as Artifactory or Nexus Repository Manager.
+You can use these repositories to manage the distribution and versioning of your modules.

+4. **Custom Module Server**: Implement a custom module server using tools like Nexus Repository Manager, HashiCorp's Nomad, or even a simple web server.
+You can host your modules on this server and use custom logic for authentication and access control.

+Regardless of the approach you choose, it's important to ensure that your private module registry is secure and accessible only to authorized users within your organization.
+You may need to implement authentication, access control, and encryption mechanisms to protect sensitive infrastructure code and configurations stored in your private registry.
+Additionally, consider using Terraform's support for module sources and version constraints to manage dependencies and ensure consistency across your infrastructure codebase.